dentsucreativeuk/dev-standards/Admin/Git.md

 The release branches **must** only contain commits that have been merged in from feature branches.

+### Release and merge order

+In terms of merging in work, they **must** always follow a specific direction.
+Work must be created in a work branch, merged into release branches in order, and then merged into `main` when complete.
+If a release branch is skipped, it will almost certainly create confusion, unexpected commits, and in some cases conflicts when work dependent on previous work from `main` is undertaken by the another developer, who then tries to merge it into the release branch missing the first portion of work.

+The specific order in which merges should take place is likely obvious, but the following should make things completely clear:

+ 1. `release/development`
+ 2. `release/staging` (if applicable)
+ 3. `release/production`
+ 4. `release/main`

+#### When to merge back to `main`?

+This is a question often asked, and the answer is not always obvious.
+The purpose of `main` is to act as a centralised source of truth from which all future work branches should be created.
+If you are confident that the merge to `release/production` and its subsequent deployment has been **proven and approved** by both the AM team and client, then it is very likely safe to then merge into `main`.

 ## Feature branches
 These are the branches in which work commits can be made.
 There are two main types of feature branch:

  1. A **work** branch, prefixed by a job number.
  2. A **hotfix** branch, prefixed with `hotfix/`.

-A hotfix branch can be used for short term and emergency fixes.
+A hotfix branch should be used for short term and emergency fixes that do not linger on the repository.
 For all other types of work, use a work branch.

 An example repository during work in progress might look like this: